vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD08_LAB_MANAUL.md

 #### Task 4: Perform a VIP Swap by using the Azure portal and retest the client app

 1. Return to the Azure portal and perform a **VIP Swap** between the staging and production deployments.
-Return to Visual Studio 2012when the swap completes.
+Return to Visual Studio 2012 when the swap completes.

 2. Set the service URL in the **BaseUri** property back to the URL of the production deployment, run the client app without debugging, and verify that the weather forecast appears.
 3. Return to the Azure portal and delete the staging deployment.